MileHacker Logo

 Personal Wellness

-The peaceful surroundings of certain temples or natural areas on Mount Tai are a conducive environment for personal yoga or meditation practice.
+The peaceful surroundings of certain temples or natural parts of Mount Tai are a conducive environment for personal yoga or meditation practice.

 Swimming Pools

 Tai'an has lacking beaches.
-Hotels, notably mid-range and luxury options, might have indoor or outdoor pools for swimming for guest use.
+Hotels, notably mid-range and luxury options, might have indoor or exterior swimming pools for swimming for guest use.

 Entertainment & Nightlife